 The best way to use sandpaper to finish drywall and sand joint compound is to begin with a semi-coarse sandpaper of 100 or 120 grit.
-Then, move to a finer grit sandpaper, such as 150.
+Then, move to a finer grit sandpaper, such as 150 or 180.
 If a fine finish is desired, perform a third pass with 220 grit sandpaper.
 Remember, with sandpaper the lower the number, the more coarse it is.
 You should never use sandpaper more coarse than 100 grit on drywall mud.
 Coarse sandpapers, such as 80 grit, can damage your drywall and gouge your joint compound.

 How to Choose the Best Sandpaper for Drywall

 Is your drywall taping and floating job slightly lumpy, ridged, or rough at the edges?
 No problem.
 Start smoothing out those rough patches with 100 grit sandpaper.
 If your joint compound is fairly smooth before sanding, then opt for 120 grit sandpaper.
 100 grit is good for taking off rough buildup but can leave scratches in smooth joint compound.

 - Use 100 grit sandpaper on rough, ridged, or lumpy drywall joints.

 - Begin with 120 grit sandpaper if the drywall mud is fairly smooth before sanding.

 - After smoothing with 100 or 120 grit, use 150 grit or 180 grit to continue smoothing out the drywall mud.

 - Finish with 220 grit sandpaper for a seamless drywall surface.